nextflow-io/nextflow/docs/conda.md

 The final way to provide packages to Conda is with [Conda lock files](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#identical-conda-envs).

-These are generated from existing conda environements using the following command:
+These are generated from existing Conda environments using the following command:

 ```bash
 conda list --explicit > spec-file.txt